apache/apisix-website/website/blog/2022/04/12/apisix-summit-asia-2022.md

 ---
-title: "Apache APISIX Summit ASIA 2022: API Gateway, Service Mesh and Open Source Ecology"
+title: "Apache APISIX Summit ASIA 2022 is coming"
 keywords:
 - Apache APISIX
 description: The Apache APISIX community will organize the Apache APISIX Summit ASIA 2022 on May 20-21, 2022 via "Live Streaming".